autolab/Autolab-CLI/README.md

 ### Using the library

-Include the header files in include/autolab/, then link against libautolab.a.
+To use the autolab client library in your own C++ program, include the header files in include/autolab/, then link against libautolab.a.
+Make sure you are compiling with at least C++11.